 BPA's Environment & Fish and Wildlife Division staff interact on a regular basis with StreamNet staff to communicate their data needs.
 The data priorities have expanded since the more restrictive 2016 Tier 1 and Tier 2 priority populations that were associated with data needs for the previous FCRPS BiOp.
-During 2022, BPA staff indicated interest in collaboratively working through the FMWG and its task teams to expand accessibility of standardized data that could be exchanged with StreamNet or other regional systems, as well as interest in collaboratively developing a standardized approach to inform how StreamNet would display fish management units for non-ESA species.
-During 2022, BPA also indicated interest in assessing how StreamNet could use ESRI dashboard to display multiple data sources related to a specific topic to facilitate BPA Contracting Officer Representatives tasks.
+During 2024, BPA staff indicated interest in collaboratively working through the FMWG and its task teams to expand accessibility of standardized data that could be exchanged with StreamNet or other regional systems.
+StreamNet finalized the collaborative development of a standardized approach to inform how StreamNet would display fish management units for non-ESA listed species groupings.
+During 2024, StreamNet developed an ESRI dashboard to display multiple data sources related to a specific topic to facilitate BPA Contracting Officer Representatives tasks.
 Interest in further relying on StreamNet and its support by the PSFMC GIS center to serve as the system of record for fish and facilities GIS layers was communicated by BPA signaling that it was interested in having CBFish.org display GIS layers maintained by PSMFC GIS Center as part of the StreamNet project.
+In 2024, BPA and comanagers agreed to expand the PSMFC GIS supported fish facilities layer beyond the CRB and reviews for accuracy and alignment by partners and the PSMFC GIS staff occurred throughout the year.
+This expansion will allow fish facilities that are intentionally operated outside of the CRB to serve as a genetic safeguard for endangered salmonids (e.g., Snake River Sockeye) to receive the same QA/QC and visualization on PSMFC hosted GIS layers as those primary facilities within the basin.